 ^ This is inaccurate hyperbole.
 Per the arena MOU, no public bonding goes to the project until an NBA or NHL team is successfully acquired.
 The window for this to occur begins as soon as the Occidental Ave Street Vacation is approved, and it peaks during the NBA’s Collective Bargaining Agreement negotiations in 2017.
 After four years of the Seattle process, the City Council has a civic obligation to act now, enabling serious talks to begin with the NBA and NHL while the Seattle Arena MOU is still in effect.
 (SG)

-In reality, the only thing that’s equivalent to unicorns and fairy dust is the claim that KeyArena is a viable alternative option.
-KeyArena has been disqualified for more than a decade due to myriad deficiencies of the building itself, its footprint, lack of financing and Queen Anne’s decades-away traffic infrastructure.
-If KeyArena was actually a legitimate option for the future, the City Council would not have let its anchor tenant, the Seattle SuperSonics, break two years of its lease and skip town in 2008 for a measly $45 million after 41 years.
-Compare this $45 million figure that the City Council agreed was enough to sell out the Sonics vs. the $40 million Hansen is offering in SoDo traffic infrastructure upgrades alone… the math and facts clearly support SoDo as the best deal at the most viable site.
+KeyArena has myriad deficiencies within the building itself, its footprint, lack of financing and Queen Anne’s decades-away traffic infrastructure.
+If KeyArena was actually a legitimate option, the City Council should have remodeled it 10 years ago instead of letting its anchor tenant, the Seattle SuperSonics, break the last two years of its lease and skip town in 2008 for a measly $45 million after 41 years.
+Compare this $45 million figure that the 2008 City Council agreed was enough to sell out the Sonics vs. the $40 million Hansen is offering in SoDo traffic infrastructure upgrades alone… the math and facts clearly support SoDo as the best deal at the most viable site with all due diligence performed at this moment in time.
 (SG)

 The dubious AECOM report on KeyArena, which features questionable dollar figures and fails to address parking and traffic infrastructure within the Queen Anne neighborhood, cannot be considered an alternative in any way until a private investor offers some level of financial support, preferably with terms comparable to what the Hansen group has proposed in SoDo.
 As of today, the only money pledged to remodel KeyArena is the $7 million the Seattle Arena MOU agrees to contribute for “permanent upgrades” that give KeyArena a path forward for continued utility.
 (SG)